July 23, 2019

 Not only does over-criminalization and over-incarceration do little for the victim or the offender, it hurts economies and denies millions of people opportunities.
 When a person is released from prison in the US it is not uncommon for them to be given $50 and a bus ticket home.
 With little focus on rehabilitation and few resources, released convicts face more obstacles than opportunities - reoffending becomes only a matter of time.

 In California alone, there are more people in prison than there are in college.
 In North Carolina, the courts hand out more than 100,000 convictions each year but fewer than 2,000 people have had a conviction expunged (cleared or sealed) since 2011.
 Overall, as many as 1-in-3 Americans have a criminal record and one in two has a family member who has been incarcerated.
-Researchers estimate that time in prison and felony records, drain $87 billion from the American annual gross domestic product.
+Researchers estimate that time in prison and felony records drain $87 billion from the American annual gross domestic product.

 On the positive side, Clean Slate Laws, Ban the Box campaigns, and Fair-Chance Hiring policies are making their mark.
 In response to a legal industry lobby, whole states are turning to automatic expungements.
 California just cleared the records of 8 million people with low-level cannabis possessions.
 These are all steps in the right direction of converting criminals into law-abiding taxpayers.
 Criminal justice reform based on restorative justice gives people the chance to start fresh and contribute to society rather than drain it of resources.
 Recent studies have shown that restorative justice initiatives build empathy and reduce violent reoffending by up to 75%.

 I’ve learned from my time at AllCleared, that 1-in-8 Canadians have a criminal record.
 That is a pretty significant number.
 AllCleared was founded on the belief that individuals with a past criminal record deserve a fresh start.
 Most crimes are committed between the ages of 17 and 26 years of age.
 A crime committed at 17 years of age can reroute a person’s life, not just for their sentence, but for their entire life.
-With the opportunity to make things right by first accepting responsibility, engaging in restitution, and having access to transformative opportunities rather than obstacles, new mindsets can begin to grow.
-Change is real and it can happen.